Stick It: Plot

 Haley's bold action sparks a movement.
-Joanne, in turn, shocks her mother by treating the run-up as a catwalk before showing her own bra straps; scratching as well.
-Showing solidarity with Mina, the other gymnasts in the vault final do the same; forcing the judges to award Mina the vault gold-medal.
-Joanna realises that the gymnasts have the power to choose the "winner" of each event if they all agree to sabotage the competition by intentionally scratching.
+Joanne, in turn, shocks her mother by treating the run-up as a catwalk before showing her own bra straps, scratching as well.
+Showing solidarity with Mina, the other gymnasts in the vault final do the same, forcing the judges to award Mina the vault gold-medal.
+Joanna realizes that the gymnasts have the power to choose the "winner" of each event if they all agree to sabotage the competition by intentionally scratching.
 Realizing their shared feeling of frustration at the scoring system, the other gymnasts agree to collaborate in forcing the judges to award the gold to the gymnasts of their choice.
 Nastia Liukin wins the uneven bars by being the only gymnast to complete any technical move, with no silver or bronze medal being awarded.

 Before the balance-beam final, the judges try to foil the movement by reinstating Tricia Skilken (Tarah Paige), a longtime judges' favorite and Haley's former teammate and best friend who had won the all-around final the day before.
-Tricia competes and ends up competing and winning the event, but the gymnasts' chosen "winner", Wei Wei, completely undermines the judges' scoring system by performing a breakdance-inspired routine; leaving the crowd and her fellow gymnasts in awe.
+Tricia competes and ends up winning the event, but the gymnasts' chosen "winner", Wei Wei, completely undermines the judges' scoring system by performing a breakdance-inspired routine, leaving the crowd and her fellow gymnasts in awe.
 Although given a much-lower score due to so many moves being considered non-standard, the judges have no choice but to award her the silver medal.

 Before Haley's final floor-routine, Vickerman approaches her and tells her how proud he is to be her coach and, going against his own coaching advice from earlier, says: "don't you dare hold back, and floor it".
 Haley performs a powerful, highly challenging routine in which her personality shines through; and receives a standing ovation from the crowd and her fellow gymnasts, but the judges still find 0.900 worth deduction.
-Finally realizing what her fellow gymnasts were trying to say by scratching, Tricia stuns the rest of the arena by scratching herself; leaving Haley to win gold.
+Finally realizing what her fellow gymnasts were trying to say by scratching, Tricia stuns the rest of the arena by scratching herself, leaving Haley to win gold.
 What started out as a gymnastics competition turns into a small revolution against the rules of gymnastics competitions, and Haley learns that she has been offered several athletic scholarships to compete in NCAA gymnastics.